 • CPCs often try to delay scheduling appointments to push people beyond the point at which they can obtain an abortion.

-• Free ultrasounds are often advertised.
+Free ultrasounds are commonly advertised.

 Jennifer Lincoln, MD: How to Spot Anti-Abortion ‘‘Crisis Pregnancy’ Centers